Our Background

 Rachel Robb BVM&S ECAS WVA&CPM MRCVS

-Rachel qualified from The Royal (Dick) School of Veterinary Studies in 2008.
-After a year working in Leeds she moved to Glasgow where she worked for 8 years at a busy small animal practice before returning home to Edinburgh in summer 2018 to join the team at Westport.
-She has a particular interest in internal medicine, dermatology and is currently working towards a general practitioner certificate in Veterinary Western Acupuncture and Chronic Pain Management.
-Outside of work Rachel enjoys photography, cooking and trying to control her garden.
-She spends her spare time with her family and two rather high maintenance cats!
+Rachel qualified from The Royal (Dick) School of Veterinary Studies in Edinburgh in 2008.
+After a year working in Leeds she moved to Glasgow where she worked for 9 years at a busy small animal practice before returning home to Edinburgh in summer 2018 to join the team at Westport Vets.
+She enjoys all aspects of medicine and dermatology and has a particular interest in chronic pain management, completing a certificate in Veterinary Western Acupuncture and Chronic Pain Management in 2022.
+She runs chronic pain and acupuncture clinics at Westport and has a particular soft spot for the golden oldies!

 Gina Henry BVMS MRCVS